 The home was built by Rubens himself as both a place to live and also as a studio for him to work in.
 The House of Rubens itself is a masterpiece of architecture.

 Peter Paul Rubens lived in the 17th century and created some of the most beautiful altarpieces, portraits and landscapes in a specific baroque style.

 The walls of the building are adorned with an impressive selection of Rubens’ artwork and paintings, including his very own self-portrait.

-The museum reopens on September 24, 2022.
+The museum reopened in September 2022.
 The museum has a rich collection of Rubens, one of the most important painters in European art history and Ensor, known for his paintings of masks.